 The practice is a reminder that getting the evidence is only part of the battle.
 Just because someone is innocent does not mean the state will recognize that they are or act on it, even though ethically, that should be the case.

 If you are innocent you need a criminal law attorney that will fight for your rights.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case if you are arrested in Maryland.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case if you are arrested in Maryland.